goharbor/website/docs/administration/robot-accounts/_index.md

       ![Filter project names](../../img/robot-account-filter-project-name.png)

     Use the **Permissions** dropdown to choose which permissions to assign to a particular project.
 You are able to control which permissions to assign to an individual robot account by project, allowing you fine grained control over each robot account.
+You can select **Select All** or **Unselect All** to quickly add or remove all permissions from a robot account.

+      {{< note >}}The **Push Repository** permission must be assigned with the **Pull Repository** permission.
+You are not able to assign the Push Repository permission by itself.
+      {{< /note >}}

     ![](../../img/set-robot-account-permissions.png)